 In 1772, Blake began an apprenticeship with an engraver.
 He remained in these circumstances for the duration of the term, a total of seven years.
 At one point the young artist was sent to Westminster Abbey.
 He would later tell of experiencing a number of visions there.
 These included: Christ and his Apostles as well as chanting, religious processions.

-Blake’s Poetical Sketches, was published.
+Blake’s Poetical Sketches was published in 1783.
 This was a collection he had been working on for over 14 years.
 Two years later, Blake co-opened a print shop and began working with the publisher Joseph Johnson, who was seen as a radical.
-This same year Blake wrote the began the manuscript, An Island on the Moon, a work which was never completed.
+This same year Blake began the manuscript, An Island on the Moon, a work which was never completed.

 In the later years of the 18th century, Blake suffered a great trauma when his brother, Robert, died from tuberculosis at only 24.
 The poet claimed to have seen his brother’s spirit rise from his body and pass through the ceiling.
 This experience was deeply influential, especially after Robert reappeared to Blake and instructed him in a new method of printing his works.
 A process that would come to be called “illuminated printing.”
-This way of working would be utilized in his best known collection Songs of Innocence and Experience.
+This way of working would be utilized in his best-known collection Songs of Innocence and Experience.

 Soon after his troubles, Blake and Catherine moved back to London.
 It was here he began to write and illustrate Jerusalem.
 This work would take a number of years to complete, spanning from 1804 to 1820 and beyond as later edited versions were released.

-It was also during this period that Blake began showing his work as exhibitions.
+It was also during this period that Blake began showing his work at exhibitions.
 The pieces were met with either silence or negative criticism.
 At one point he was even referred to as “an unfortunate lunatic.”
 The reviews hit Blake hard, impacting his mental health and keeping him from showing any further illustrative works

 Blake’s death came after repeating occurrences of an undiagnosed illness.
 He died in August of 1827 leaving behind a number of unfinished collections.
 These included illustrations for Bunyan’s Pilgrim’s Progresses, Dante’s Inferno, as well as an illustrated manuscript of the Book of Genesis.